Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 L-Theanine Dosage Recommendations

-Most healthy adults can take between 200 and 500 mg of L-theanine per day.
-It’s not recommended to exceed 500 mg in one day.
+Some doctors recommend that healthy adults take between 200 and 500 mg of L-theanine per day, but only consume L-theanine under the direction of your healthcare provider.
+It’s not often recommended to exceed 500 mg in one day.
 Higher doses are more likely to cause adverse effects.

 Start low and slowly adjust your dose as needed to achieve your desired effects.